 • monotheism,

-Like similar ridiculous parodies, such as the Flying Spaghetti Monster and the Celestial Teapot, the Invisible Pink Unicorn is used as a representation of everything contradictory about Christianity.
+Like similar ridiculous parodies, such as theĀ Flying Spaghetti MonsterĀ and theĀ Celestial Teapot, theĀ Invisible Pink Unicorn is used as a representation of everything contradictory about Christianity.

 Invisible Pink Unicorn